paritytech/polkadot-sdk/modules/messages/README.md

 transaction proofs, Substrate header digests or anything else that may be proved.

 **IMPORTANT NOTE**: everything below in this chapter describes details of the messages module configuration.
-But if you interested in well-probed and relatively easy integration of two Substrate-based chains, you may want to look at the [bridge-runtime-common](../../bin/runtime-common/) crate.
+But if you're interested in well-probed and relatively easy integration of two Substrate-based chains, you may want to look at the [bridge-runtime-common](../../bin/runtime-common/) crate.
 This crate is providing a lot of helpers for integration, which may be directly used from within your runtime.
 Then if you'll decide